iamsrp/dexter/README.md

-# Dexter, A Voice Controlled Assistant
+# Dexter, A Voice-Controlled Assistant

-Dexter is a voice controlled assistant, akin to Google Home and Alexa.
+Dexter is a voice-controlled assistant, akin to Google Home and Alexa.
 Dexter's your right hand (in theory).

 Originally developed for Raspberry Pi OS, it also works on Ubuntu.